 Born from a 2015 health crisis and years of fighting to be believed, The Documented Patient exists so no patient has to navigate alone.
 Our mission is to provide the tools, information and resources you need to manage your own medical journey and ensure you receive the care and benefits you deserve.

 Prepare your provider with a clear, concise email before your visit.
-Fill out the fields below to generate a benefits‑safe summary.
-When you’re done, copy the text or open your email app to send.
+Fill out the fields below to generate a benefits-safe summary.

 SSDI-safe framing: This tool helps you communicate medically relevant facts; it’s not medical or legal advice.